numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 extending the dimensions used in ``bbob`` test suite (up to 40) and consider values of :math:`n` up to at least 640.

-The objective is to find, as quickly as possible, one or several solutions |x| in the search space :math:`\mathbb{R}^n` with *small* value(s) of :math:`f(\x)\in\mathbb{R}`.
+The objective is to find, as quickly as possible, one or several solutions :math:`x` in the search space :math:`\mathbb{R}^n` with *small* value(s) of :math:`f(\x)\in\mathbb{R}`.
 We generally consider *time* to be the number of calls to the function :math:`f`.